 Blood pressure can differ drastically and will affect the course of treatment you require.
 Untreated high blood pressure can have a significant impact on your blood vessel walls and lead to a host of diseases.
-It’s vital that your doctor maintain an accurate record of your blood pressure history to monitor for conditions such as:
+It’s vital that your heart doctor maintain an accurate record of your blood pressure history to monitor for conditions such as:

 When Problems Arise

 Typically, the only time high blood pressure gives you any recognizable symptoms is when you have a hypertensive crisis.
 That condition is typified by a systolic blood pressure reading of 180 or above and/or a diastolic reading of 110 or higher.
 You should call 911 if this occurs at home.

 To continue to receive accurate data to closely monitor heart disease — or if you are at risk for heart failure, your doctor may recommend that you wear a heart monitor for 24 to 48 hours.
 One of the reasons is that many people get nervous when they go to the doctor, especially when they aren’t feeling well and may expect bad news.
 Nerves cause stress to your heart and could lead to a condition called “white coat hypertension,” a term used to describe when your blood pressure goes up every time you see the white lab coat of your doctor.